hapax/hapax.github.io/assets/simple-qm.md

 intensity decreases, until it disappears altogether at $\theta = 90^\circ$.
 When the polarisers are at right angles, no light gets through at all!

-Analysis the measurements, we find that
+Fitting a curve to the measurements, one finds that the intensity as a function of angle is

 $$
 I_2(\theta) = I_1 \cos^2\theta.